Fab yarns by weight

 Some Malabrigo Yarn Weights Compared

-What's the diff?
-Click pic for closeup.
-Good example of some confusing Malabrigo yarn weights (Left to right) comparing Worsted, Bulky, Bulky/Aran and Super Bulky.
+What's the difference between different yarn weights?
+Click pic for closeup which shows a good example of some confusing Malabrigo yarn weights (Left to right) comparing Worsted, Bulky, Bulky/Aran and Super Bulky.

 Below are some useful links to understand more about yarn weight.
 And as usual if you need help, just ask—start a chat (blue "Question?
 Ask Us!" bar below) or send us an email!